Charlie-Nicholls/Wild-Beyond-The-Witchlight/Compendium/Party/Quests/A Midsummer Nightmare.md

 	 - Chase rooms are easier to navigate but will have them being closely perused by [[The Sandman]], having to find ways to slow him down or get through quickly
 	 - Challenged focused rooms present some obstacle to exiting the room that has to be overcome, use one of these when they get away from [[The Sandman]] to justify him catching up
 	 - Echo Rooms can be either chase or challenge rooms but contain an echo of a former guest who presents a side quest that will reward them with an additional 9 [[The Gem#Gem Shards]] if they complete.
- - If [[The Sandman]] steals any of the party's dreams, these can appear as chase or challenge rooms later
+ - If [[The Sandman]] steals any of the party's dreams, these can appear as chase or challenge rooms later.

 **Challenge Rooms**